kumardot93/Facial_Expression_Detection/README.md

 **You can feed image to the program in two ways :**

 1. Put the image in the *image/* directory
-2. Using webcam (*Press spacear to snap an image*)
+2. Using webcam (*Press spacebar to snap an image*)

 If you are putting the image in the directory manually that you need to feed the name of the image to the main.py.

 **To run the program:**

-1. Install all the requirements(Using virtual enviroment is recommended).
+1. Install all the requirements(Using a virtual environment is recommended).
-2. Clone this respirotery and cd into the root directory.
+2. Clone this respiratory and cd into the root directory.
 3. Run main.py by : python main.py or python3 main.py

 ### Reference :